Gr\"unwald version of van der Waerden's theorem for semi-modules: Weak central sets and van der Waerden theorem

-Now we let $(G,\pmb{+})$ be a semimodule over a discrete $*$-semiring $(R,+,\cdot)$.
+Now we let $(M,\pmb{+})$ be a semi-module over a $*$-semiring $(R,+,\cdot)$.
 The following variation of Theorem~\ref{thm1.1} is just the ``finitary formulation'' in which one considers partitions of large sets (but finite if $G$ is countable).

-\begin{thm} Let $G_1\subset G_2\subset\dotsm\subset G_n\subset\dotsm$ with $G=\bigcup_{n\ge1}G_n$; and let $F$ be a finite subset of $G$ and $q\in\mathbb{N}$.
-Then there exists a number $N=N(q,F)$ such that whenever $n\ge N$ and $G_n=B_1\cup\dotsm\cup B_q$ is a partition into $q$ sets, one of these $B_j$ contains a homothetic copy of $F$, $a\pmb{+}dF$, where $a\in G$ and $d\in R$ with $d\not=0$. \end{thm}
+\begin{thm} Let $M_1\subset M_2\subset\dotsm\subset M_n\subset\dotsm$ with $M=\bigcup_{n\ge1}M_n$; and let $F$ be a finite subset of $M$ and $q\in\mathbb{N}$.
+Then there exists a number $N=N(q,F)$ such that whenever $n\ge N$ and $M_n=B_1\cup\dotsm\cup B_q$ is a partition into $q$ sets, one of these $B_j$ contains a homothetic copy of $F$, $a\pmb{+}dF$, where $a\in M$ and $d\in R$ with $d\not=0$. \end{thm}

-\begin{proof} We think of the partition $G_n=B_1\cup\dotsm\cup B_q$ as a function $\xi_n$ from $G_n$ to $\{1,2,\dotsc,q\}$ defined by $\xi_n(g)=j\Leftrightarrow g\in B_j$ for $j=1,\dotsc,q$, for any $n\ge1$.
+\begin{proof} We think of the partition $M_n=B_1\cup\dotsm\cup B_q$ as a function $\xi_n$ from $M_n$ to $\{1,2,\dotsc,q\}$ defined by $\xi_n(g)=j\Leftrightarrow g\in B_j$ for $j=1,\dotsc,q$, for any $n\ge1$.
 Suppose with $n\to+\infty$ we can find partitions for which no homothetic copy of $F$ is contained in any cell $B_j$.
-Consider the corresponding function from $G_n$ to $\{1,2,\dotsc,q\}$ and extend it arbitrarily onto $G$ to obtain a point $\xi_n\in\{1,2,\dotsc,q\}^G$.
+Consider the corresponding function from $M_n$ to $\{1,2,\dotsc,q\}$ and extend it arbitrarily onto $M$ to obtain a point $\xi_n\in\{1,2,\dotsc,q\}^M$.
 Take any limit point of $\{\xi_n\}$, say $\xi$, and apply Theorem~\ref{thm1.1} to the corresponding partition

-It follows that $\xi$ is constant on some homothetic copy $a\pmb{+}dF$ where $a\in G$ and $d\in R$ with $d\not=0$.
-This set $a\pmb{+}dF$ is contained in $G_n$ as soon as $n$ is large, and moreover $\xi_n$ agrees with $\xi$ on $a\pmb{+}dF$ for some large $n$.
+It follows that $\xi$ is constant on some homothetic copy $a\pmb{+}dF$ where $a\in M$ and $d\in R$ with $d\not=0$.
+This set $a\pmb{+}dF$ is contained in $M_n$ as soon as $n$ is large, and moreover $\xi_n$ agrees with $\xi$ on $a\pmb{+}dF$ for some large $n$.
 But this clearly leads to a contradiction that proves the theorem. \end{proof}

 This theorem generalizes obviously the classical result \cite[Theorem~2.10]{Fur} for $\mathbb{N}^m$.
-It is clear that since $G$ does not need to be countable here, this version does not imply our previous formulation Theorem~\ref{thm1.1} in general.
+It is clear that since $M$ need not be countable here, this version does not imply our previous formulation Theorem~\ref{thm1.1} in general.